idosal/assistant-chat-gpt/README.md

 # ChassistantGPT

 A **Chrome** browser extension that embeds ChatGPT as a hands-free voice assistant in the background.
-Any ChatGPT prompt is a simple "Hey girl" away!
-Enjoy the conversation.
-Currently, only English is supported, but more languages are on the way
+Any ChatGPT prompt is a quick "Hey girl" away!
+ChassistantGPT **supports many languages**.
+Use your native language, with a custom trigger phrase (configurable in the tab).

 https://user-images.githubusercontent.com/18148989/206920857-a726a8f5-7330-44c1-b97f-9af67f4b67f6.mp4